 The plant is expected to generate enough energy to power approximately one million homes.
-Natural gas required for the combined-cycle operations at the plant is sourced from Marcellus Shale natural gas formation, which also supplies gas for the Liberty Generating Station that was also funded by Panda Power Funds.
+Natural gas required for the combined-cycle operations at the plant is sourced from Marcellus Shale natural gas formation, which also supplies gas for the Panda Power funded Liberty Generating Station.

-Natural gas is supplied to the power station via an eight-mile long natural gas line to be constructed by UGI Utilities, a wholly owned subsidiary of UGI Corporation.
+Natural gas is supplied to the power station through an eight-mile-long natural gas line constructed by UGI Utilities, a wholly-owned subsidiary of UGI Corporation.
 The 12in-diameter steel-coated, high-pressure pipeline was completed in 2015.

 Generated power is supplied to the eastern part of the PJM Interconnection (Pennsylvania, New Jersey and Maryland Interconnection), which is North America’s biggest transmission system.